Identifying the lights position in photometric stereo under unknown lighting: Photometric stereo under unknown lighting

-where $\widetilde{N}=ND$ (see \eqref{eq:fact}), without knowing in advance the lights location.
+where $\widetilde{N}=ND$ (see \eqref{eq:fact}), without knowing in advance the lights location, i.e., the matrix $L$.
 This problems has not a unique solution.
 Nevertheless, there are some physical constraints which allow one to find a meaningful solution.

 \begin{lemma} The matrices $D$, $N$, and $L$, containing the albedo, the normals to the observed surface, and the lights directions, are determined up to a unitary transformation, that is, ~\eqref{eq:factilde} is satisfied by the matrix pair $(Q\widetilde{N},QL)$, for any orthogonal matrix $Q\in\R^{3\times 3}$. \end{lemma}